-The 'Eureka' card, if from Zodiac Killer, would be the first time he failed to add any text to his correspondence, besides the envelope.
-The photocopying of the two keys however is curious, in that he could have sent a photograph or a drawing, but chose this form of contact.
-The photocopied image suggests inversion, reversal, or a negative as the overriding message in accompaniment to the two US postal keys, however, no definitive reason or meaning to this communication has been uncovered since the time it was discovered about a decade ago.
+The 'Eureka' card, if from the Zodiac Killer, would be the first time he failed to add any text to his correspondence, besides the envelope.
+The photocopying of the two keys is nevertheless a curious addition, in that he could have sent a photograph or a drawing, but chose this form of messaging.
+The photocopied image suggests inversion, reversal, or a negative as the overriding message in accompaniment to the two US postal keys, however, no definitive reason or meaning to this communication has been uncovered since the time it was discovered in 2007.
 But one would assume an underlying message exists regarding this card.